The Challenge

 Who are the Dollar Match Day supporters?

-Donations made on Dollar Match Day are generously matched dollar for dollar thanks to our supporters, Golf Surprise and APT Travel Group.
+Donations made on Dollar Match Day are generously matched dollar for dollar thanks to our supporter APT Travel Group

 When is the Dollar Match Day promotional period?